Openhab-Nodes/website/content/en/_index.md

         <p>Especially if you experience a Rule Module like the <i>Fixed time of Day</i> Trigger the first time, you want to use the graphical <a href='{{< relref "/userguide/rules" >}}'>Rule Editor</a>.
 JavaScript  Conditions and Actions help if you need to go beyond what the Rule Engine provides out
             of the box.</p>
         <p>Clicking everything together can be tedious, especially if you could use Copy&amp;Paste or
             Search&amp;Replace.
 We got you sorted.
-Edit Rules (and all other Configuration across openHAB X by the way) in text mode via the maintenance user-interface. <button class="btn-link contexthelp" id="text_rule" title="Context help">Example</button>
+Edit Rules (and all other Configuration across OHX by the way) in text mode via the maintenance user-interface. <button class="btn-link contexthelp" id="text_rule" title="Context help">Example</button>
     </div>